A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 oEmbed - An oEmbed is a link that tells a site (most commonly WordPress how to embed content from a third-party platform.
 This “embed code” type is a URL where the specifications are added as a string on that URL.
 It can be accessed in the Embed & Share modal under the Inline Embed tab.

-Play bar - The play bar is a visual representation of the timeline of the video.
-It shows where your viewer is at any given point in your video.
-The play bar also includes a thumbnail preview on hover, so your viewers know what’s coming up next.
+Play bar - The play bar is a visual representation of the timeline of the media.
+It shows where your viewer or listener is at any given point in your contetn.
+The play bar also includes a thumbnail preview on hover for videos, so your viewers know what’s coming up next.
 It can be turned on or off in the Controls menu of the Customize panel.

-Play rate - Play rate is a measurement of how often people choose to play your video.
-This takes into account the number of times the video was loaded, versus the number of times it was actually played.
-Play rate is listed on both the account-wide Trends page and the individual video stats page.
+Play rate - Play rate is a measurement of how often people choose to play your media.
+This takes into account the number of times the media was loaded, versus the number of times it was actually played.
+Play rate is listed on both the account-wide Trends page and the individual media stats page.

-Popover embed - A popover embed is a way to embed a video in which the video pops over the rest of the pages content in a lightbox.
-The video is only played when the thumbnail (or text link) is clicked, which launches the video.
+Popover Embed - A popover embed is a way to embed a video or audio episode in which the media pops over the rest of the pages content in a lightbox.
+The media is only played when the thumbnail (or text link) is clicked, which launches the video.
 Popover embeds can be customized to adjust the thumbnail size (or update the copy of a text link), and can be responsive.
-They are located in the Embed & Share modal on the video’s page.
+They are located in the Embed & Share modal on the media’s page.

 Privacy & Sharing - Privacy & Sharing is an in-app modal that allows for granular private sharing.
 In this menu a Wistia user can set a project to locked or unlocked.
 A user can also: add an admin to the project, give upload and download permissions, allow users to share the project, and access stats.
 Here a user can add or remove viewers and collaborators.

 Private User Sessions - Private Users Sessions is where we house all of the logged in views in your Wistia account.
-To prevent logged in views from messing with your public video stats, we separated out invited users into Private User Sessions.
-Here you’ll be able to see which videos and projects your users viewed, edited, and/or uploaded, how much of each video they’ve watched (their heatmaps), and if they viewed any stats.
+To prevent logged in views from messing with your public media stats, we separated out invited users into Private User Sessions.
+Here you’ll be able to see which medias and projects your users viewed, edited, and/or uploaded, how much of each media they’ve watched (their heatmaps), and if they viewed any stats.
 Private User Sessions is located under the Account header and can be accessed by the Account Owner and any Managers.

 Project - Projects are how medias within Wistia are organized.
 A project can contain one or more videos and/or other types of files, and an account can contain multiple projects.
 Each project has its own project-level stats, and several features apply specifically at the project-level.
 These features include Privacy & Sharing and Move & Copy.
 These tools can be accessed from each project’s page.